 The following new or amended accounting standards have been issued by the IASB for periods beginning on or after June 1, 2018.
-These new or amended standards are not yet effective, and the Company determined their impact on its financial statements in the future to not be material.
+These new or amended standards are not yet effective, and the Company has not completed its assessment of their impact on its consolidated financial statements.